deckhouse/virtualization/docs/EXAMPLES.md

       image: docker.io/username/ubuntu2204:latest
 ```

-To look at a resource and its status, run the command:
+- To view the resource and its status, run the command:

 ```bash
 kubectl get clustervirtualimage
 ```

-### Uploading an image from the command line
+### Downloading the image from the command line

-To upload an image from the command line, we first need to create the following resource, consider `ClusterVirtualImage` as an example:
+1. To load an image from the command line, first create the following resource as shown below with the `ClusterVirtualImage` example:

 ```yaml
 apiVersion: virtualization.deckhouse.io/v1alpha2